eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- noise suppression, voice activity detection, and speacker recognition
 	- deep learning model optimization, such as quantization, neural architecture search, pruning
 + skill set:
+	- Our Spoken Language Understanding (SLU) team is building a speech-to-meaning engine that will add to our customers’ ease of use and control as we continue to differentiate an end-to-end Sonos experience for them.
+	- Develop new models and algorithms for SLU with a particular focus on the interface between the speech-to-text and the text-to-meaning engines
+	- Write production-grade code to be deployed with the support of our software engineering and QA teams
+	- Own the development process, from the conception of the models to their evaluation
+	- MS in Computer Science, Machine Learning or equivalent
+	- PhD in relevant field or 2+ years of experience in deployment of production-grade ML models
+	- Strong coding skills in Python
+	- Knowledge of Scikit Learn and either PyTorch or TensorFlow
+	- Knowledge of basic models and techniques for Natural Language Processing
+	- Excellent verbal and written communication skills (English)
+	- PhD and/or track record of publications in NLP
+	- Working knowledge of Rust
++ skill set:
 	- noise suppression, voice activity detection, and speacker recognition
 	- audio processing algorithms:
 		* acoustic noise cancellation